Shahid-1177/OIBSIP-/README.md

 4. **Model Training:** Trained a RandomForestRegressor within an sklearn.pipeline.Pipeline.
 5. **Evaluation & Visualization:** Evaluated the model using R² (0.96) and RMSE (0.959).
 Plotted feature importances, which identified Present\_Price as the strongest predictor.
 6. **Model Saving:** The final trained model was saved to car\_price\_model.pkl using joblib.
-7. The project is supported by a simple Streamlit application (app.py) for live prediction based on user-input marketing budgets.
+7. Streamlit application (app.py) for live prediction of car price by user input.

 ### **Final Model & Results**